yongcongwang/note/docs/Math/Linear-Algebra/Ax-equal-b-and-the-Four-Subspaces/10_ind_basis_dim.md

 # Independence, Basis and Dimension

 What does it mean for vectors to be independent?
-How does the idea of independence help us describe supspaces like the nullspace?
+How does the idea of independence help us describe subspaces like the nullspace?

 ## Linear independence